rigaya/QSVEnc/QSVEncC_Options.en.md

 ### --ctu &lt;int&gt;
 Set max ctu size, from 16, 32 or 64.
 [HEVC]

+### --hevc-gpb
+Use GPB for P-frames in HEVC encoding.

+### --no-hevc-gpb
+Make HEVC encoder use regular P-frames instead of GPB.

 ### --ssim
 Calculate ssim of the encoded video.